HopkinsIDD/COVIDScenarioPipeline/submodule-readme.md

 ## Quick links

 If you don't want to follow the instructions below every time, skip ahead to [Setting up custom git commands for dealing with submodules](#setting-up-custom-git-commands-for-dealing-with-submodules).
-After setting up these commands, `sclone`, `spull`, and `spush` will clone, pull, and push repositories while accounting for submodules.
+After setting up these commands, `git-sclone`, `git-spull`, and `git-spush` will clone, pull, and push repositories while accounting for submodules.

 * [Cloning a repository with submodules](#cloning-the-repository-for-the-first-time)
 * [Pulling changes](#pulling-changes-to-git-repositories-with-submodules)